lucaswayneray/lucas-ray-portfolio/aws-fundamentals/notes.md

 External Site:
  AWS: Databases on AWS

-WHAT is AMAZON RDS?- Enables you to ceate and manage reltional datbases in the cloud w/out the oprtional burdn of tradtnal database mangmnt.
+### WHAT is AMAZON RDS?-
+Enables you to ceate and manage reltional datbases in the cloud w/out the oprtional burdn of tradtnal database mangmnt.
 For ex: if you sell healthcare equipmnt and your goal is to be the number-one seller in the Pacific NW, building out a dataabase doesn't drctly help you achve that goal though having a database is necssry to achve the goal.
-Amazon RDS helps you offload some of thiiiis unrlted work of creating and managng a database. you can focus on the tasks that diffrntiate your app, instead of infrstrcture-related tasks such as prvsioning, patchng, scling, and restoring.
+Amazon RDS helps you offload some of this unrlted work of creating and managng a database. you can focus on the tasks that diffrntiate your app, instead of infrstrcture-related tasks such as prvsioning, patchng, scling, and restoring.
 Amazon RDS spprts most of the popular reltional database mgmt systms, rangng from commrcl optns, open src options, and even an AWS-spcific option.
 Supported Amazon RDS engines are
   *Commercial: Oracle, SQL Server
   *Open Source: MySQL, PostgreSQL, MariaDB
   *Cloud Native: Amazon Aurora